 How to Bathe a Pomeranian

-To Prevent Mats and Felting it is Important to Brush Prior to Bathing
+To Prevent Knots and Felting, it is Important to Brush Before Bathing.

-- Ensure that your Dog is completely brushed and combed through before attempting to bath him.
+- Ensure your Dog is completely brushed and combed through before attempting to bathe him.

-- Bath water should be just warm and reach no higher than three quarters up the Pomeranian’s legs.
+- Bath water should be warm and reach no higher than the Pomeranian’s elbows.

 - Lather well ( using the best shampoo for Pomeranians ) on both sides of his body.

-- Start at the Pom’s tail area and washing the dog’s head last.
+- Start at the Pom’s tail area and wash the dog’s head last.

 - Always use a sponge on his head and keep the shampoo and conditioner clear of your Dog’s eyes and ears.